firepress-org/assets_barbershop_demo/51_post_and_page/style-guide.md

 You can also use a third party service like [Wufoo](https://www.wufoo.com/) or [Typeform](https://www.typeform.com/pricing/).

-We embed this form provided by [Wufoo](https://www.wufoo.com/).

 <iframe height="401" allowTransparency="true" frameborder="0" scrolling="no" style="width:100%;border:none" src="https://firepressorg.wufoo.com/embed/zyr0snn1ad9rvs/">
 </iframe>

 This is a placeholder text to give context.
 You are about to read words that won't make sense, and this is fine.
 At the moment, the goal is to build a structure for our site.
+This showcase is brought to you by [play-with-ghost.com](https://play-with-ghost.com/)

 ### Option #3 | via your CRM